RobRendell/gTove/README.md

 The implemented list is very long, and has been moved into a [separate file](./implemented.md).
 This section will now only list recently completed items which have not yet been released.

-* Fix Bug: Pasting into mini browser also pasted on tabletop.
-* Show grid tick marks on the vertical elevation stalk.
-* Fix bug: top-down minis scaled their elevation.

 ## Plans/TODO

 * Bug: Rolled dice don't trigger a tabletop save, which means they don't get cleared from the event queue.